Orla dress is a style that I designed quite a while ago and it proved such a classic style, I decided it just had to join the Sewgirl collection.

 I’m afraid, due to the current pandemic, the Sewgirl workshop programme has been suspended until further notice.
 However, I am a regular presenter on the Sewing street TV channel where I show demonstrations of my patterns.
 If you follow me on social media, you will be updated about upcoming show dates.

 Sewgirl hat patterns are available either as a PDF digital downloads or as a paper pattern (link above to my Etsy shop).
 All hats can be made in sizes small, medium or large.
-To measure your head diameter, extend a tape measure around your forehead and above your ears.
+To measure around your head , extend a tape measure around your forehead and above your ears.

 Suitable for sewists with some previous experience